mpv-player/mpv/DOCS/man/en/options.rst

 ``--save-position-on-quit``
     Always save the current playback position on quit.
 When this file is played again later, the player will seek to the old playback position on start.
-This affects any form of stopping playback (quitting, going to the next file).
+This does not happen if playback of a file is stopped in any other way than quitting.
+For example, going to the next file in the playlist will not save the position, and start playback at beginning the next time the file is played.

     This behavior is disabled by default, but is always available when quitting the player with Shift+Q.